 As mentioned above, a company that sells its stocks does so in order to gain more capital.
 This way it can expand its business.
 When a company’s stocks are offered on the financial markets it is a publicly-traded company.
 When a company grows and its revenues increase, investors will also profit as the value of stocks on the market will also rise.
 However, when a company isn’t doing well the stock value could also fall to reflect this.

 What is a Stockbroker?

-If you pick a broker that operates on a non-advisory broker there are three main considerations before you open a position.
+If you pick a non-advisory broker there are three main considerations before you open a position.
 You will need to consider the price you are prepared to pay for a stock, how many shares are available at the price you are prepared to pay and the type of order.
 The type of order includes a ‘limit order’, where a price is set and a ‘market order’ where your trade is executed at the best possible price.
-Limit orders allow traders to be more specific with the price that they want to want to pay compared to the market order which is the price arranged by your broker.
+Limit orders allow traders to be more specific with the price that they want to pay compared to the market order which is the price arranged by your broker.
 When trading with a non-advisory broker, it is important to remember that you are ultimately responsible for any profits or losses made.

 For up-to-date analysis on major financial assets such as Forex, Indices and Commodities sign up to Eightcap’s trading week ahead and get the latest news delivered straight to your inbox.
 You can also sign up to a free demo trading account with Eightcap so you can start practising opening positions on the world’s major financial markets in a matter of minutes.